 The majority of people get way too much sodium in their diet, with an average intake of around 3,400 mg per day (3).

-People with heart failure or high blood pressure often benefit from a low sodium diet (less than 1500 mg per day) because sodium can cause water retention, worsening symptoms of hypertension, edema, and fluid build-up (5,6).
+Patients with heart failure or high blood pressure often benefit from a lower sodium intake because sodium can cause water retention, worsening symptoms of hypertension, edema, and fluid build-up (5,6).

 One of the most popular low sodium diets used for heart health is the DASH diet (Dietary Approaches to Stop Hypertension).